archivesspace-deprecated/aReports/README.md

 1. Enter the sFTP information, including the remote directory where Archivesspace is installed.
 2. Press the Push button to generate the configuration file, and copy all compiled reports/subreports to the remote Archivesspace reports directory.

+#####Searching
+As of version 0.4.0 there is now a simple dialog to allow searching of the connected Archivesspace database using SQL queries.
+The results of these queries can then be sent to a Jasper Report, or saved in various formats (*.tsv, *.html, *.xls).
+By default he queries from the Jasper reports are made available via a drop-down, but additional queries can be entered directly, or loaded from an xml file.
+See https://github.com/archivesspace/aReports/blob/master/sql/sampleQueries.xml for the format of this file.

+To use search functionality:

+1. Connect to the desired Archivesspace database from the main program window.
+2. Press the "Search" button to bring up the search window.
+3. Enter or sql query, or use the drop down menu to select one from one of the Jasper reports or one loaded from xml file.
+Please note that many of the queries from the Jasper reports need to be modified inorder to run without errors.
+4. Press the "Search" button to retrive the results.
+The results can then be saved in the desired format using the appropriate button.

 ####Notes

 1. On Windows 7/8 there is a bug in Java which prevents program information from being stored.
 Follow the instructions at http://stackoverflow.com/questions/16428098/groovy-shell-warning-could-not-open-create-prefs-root-node